 But did you know that there are more ways that AI can create a compelling and personalized shopping experience for your customers?

-With AI tech, you can deliver personalized ads to your shoppers based on their shopping habits and their browsing history.
+With AI tech, you can deliver personalized ads and write tailored descriptions to your shoppers based on their shopping habits and their browsing history.
 You can even use AI to predict when they may be likely to make a repeat purchase, and your personalized marketing can target them respectively.

 You can maximize the effectiveness of this personalization by linking their browsing history on each device.
 This way, when your buyer looks at your store on their mobile device after browsing on their tablet, their personalized shopping experience is maintained – creating a seamless buying experience across their device ecosystem.